• Skip to primary navigation

 Since these instructions are for a walking foot, they will not be useful if you are free motion quilting.
 When free motion quilting, you would only use a free motion quilting foot.
 Lower your feed dogs and a walking-foot would never be used.

-Caring For Your Home Sewing Machine
+Caring for Your Machine

 There are 3 layers of a quilt sandwich and the straight stitch goes through them like butter if you start with a clean sewing machine.
 Refer to your user manual on how to operate and maintain your domestic sewing machine.
 If you don’t take care of your home sewing machine it will not run properly, will skip stitches, will break sewing needles and the list goes on and on.